Publish with Us

 Paperback / Hardback

 Shyama, too, is more than he seems.
-Delivered into his parents’ lap by an itinerant fakir and blessed with admirable resourcefulness, he rises through the ranks—from washerman to rickshaw puller to trusted confidante of plantation-owning Bengali aristocrats—amid the mounting communal violence and brutality of the West Pakistani Army that sets the stage for the Bangladesh Liberation War.
-When injustice becomes unbearable, he is compelled to join the freedom fighters in search of redress and meaning.
+Delivered into his parents’ lap by an itinerant fakir and blessed with admirable resourcefulness, he rises through the ranks.
+He transforms from washerman to rickshaw-puller to trusted confidante of cotton mill-owning Bengali aristocrats—all amid the mounting communal violence and brutality of the West Pakistani army that sets the stage for the Bangladesh Liberation War.
+When injustice becomes unbearable, Shyama is compelled to join the freedom fighters in search of redress and meaning.

 Imprint: India Penguin